mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 *The installations are attemped in the following order:*

 1. Automatic based on /apt/preferences.d/{repo} priority / Alchemist
-2. Wheezy repository
+2. Jessie repository
-3. Wheezy-backports repository
+3. Jessie-backports repository

 ## Usage